 - Buzz's pet tarantula, Harry and Marv to some people, and a few of the booby traps.

-- Highlights of the booby traps: the nail through Marv's foot, the tarantula, the glass ornament stepping, the scenes with the furnace, and the electric sink.
-That wasn't Kevin down there in that scene...that was Henry Evans!
+- Highlights of the booby traps: the nail through Marv's foot, the tarantula, the glass ornament stepping, the scenes with the furnace... that wasn't Kevin down there in that scene...that was Henry Evans!

 - When Harry and Marv manage to catch Kevin, they gleefully claim that everything Kevin did to them, they're going to do to him.
 All those booby traps?
 Not so funny when you picture those things being done to an eight-year-old boy.
 Harry even said he was going to bite off all of Kevin's fingers one at a time, and had every intention of going through with it.
 He actually had one in his mouth before a shovel-wielding Marley came in to rescue Kevin.